Zanuv/express-jobly/readme.md

 Now that the app includes jobs, change the GET /companies/:handle feature so that it includes all of the information about the jobs associated with that company:

+## Step Five: Job Applications

+We’ve provided a table for applications.
+Incorporate this into the app by adding a method onto the User model, allowing users to apply for a job.

+Add a route at POST /users/:username/jobs/:id that allows that user to apply for a job (or an admin to do it for them).
+That route should return JSON like:

+{ applied: jobId }
+Change the output of the get-all-info methods and routes for users so those include the a field with a simple list of job IDs the user has applied for:

+{ ..., jobs: [ jobId, jobId, ... ] }
+Document this carefully and write tests.

 This is the Express backend for Jobly, version 2.

 To run this: